coto/coto.github.io/resume.md

 <img src="/assets/coto.jpg" alt="Coto" width="160" height="160" style="float: left; margin-right: 15px;"/>
 Researcher, Software and Hardware Engineer, Diploma in Finance and Investments.
 Business development and strategic planning.

-I have managed critical technology projects, led technical and non-technical teams, and deployed high-demand infrastructures in the cloud for the Banking and Mining industries.
-My native programming languages are Python and JavaScript.
-I have managed SQL, noSQL, spreadsheets among other types of databases.
+I have managed critical technology projects, led technical and non-technical teams, and deployed high-demand infrastructures into the cloud for Banking and Mining industries.
+My native programming languages are Python and JavaScript with several SQL, noSQL databases.
+My best position is coordinating technical and non-technical teams.

 ## Competences